 MN GIS/LIS Student Scholar Award

 This award was established in 2000 by the College of Liberal Arts, the University of Minnesota, and the Minnesota GIS/LIS Consortium to recognize outstanding academic and professional achievement in the field of GIS by undergraduate and graduate students at the University of Minnesota.
 Applications are now being accepted for the 2017 UMN Minnesota GIS/LIS Student Scholarship; the deadline to apply is May 5, 2017.

 Guidelines will be announced each spring term and available on the application form.
-The graduate UMN winner will go on to compete in the master's level paper competition at the MN GIS/LIS Consortium annual meeting in early October.
+The graduate UMN winner will go on to compete in the graduate level paper competition at the MN GIS/LIS Consortium annual meeting in early October.